How to Know Downsizing is The Right Decision

-The kids could be off to college and not coming back or maybe you are heading towards your retirement years and would like to find 55 and over housing?
+The kids could be off to college and not coming back or maybe you are heading towards your retirement years and would like to find a retirement community.
 Whatever the reason it may be time to downsize into a home that meets your current or projected lifestyle.

 Below you will see eight questions to ask yourself when you’re considering downsizing to a smaller home or condo.
 Does downsizing your home make sense?
 That is a question only you can answer but here are some things to think about.